probabl-ai/skore/examples/02_diagnose/README.rst

 Diagnose and visualize
 ----------------------

-This section of examples illustrate skore can help data scientists improve their machine learning modelling thanks to diagnostics.
+These examples illustrate how skore can help data scientists to improve their machine learning modelling thanks to diagnostics.